In This Section

 The most common form of HIV test is a blood test, in which a small amount of blood is taken and tested in a laboratory, the result is usually available within a few days, sometimes on the same day.
-These tests can provide a reliable result four weeks after exposure to HIV.
+These tests can provide a reliable result seven weeks after exposure to HIV.

 If the test finds no signs of infection, then your test result is ‘negative’.
 If the HIV virus has been found in your blood then the test result is ‘positive’.